What is Bioinformatics as a Service?

 The figure below represents the five stages of a project in which Bioinformatics as a Service can drive your research forward.
 There is a natural progression to these elements which is also cyclical as results are reassessed and new research questions arise.

-Your specific needs will determine how we can help you.
+We think a bioinformatics service should be tailored to your needs.
 You can choose to collaborate with our team in the planning phase, active data analysis phase or the interpretation and publishing phase.

-Therefore we complement the more basic upstream analysis with downstream analysis, which may include:
+Therefore, our bioinformatics service complements the more basic upstream analysis with downstream analysis, which may include:

 - pathway, network and gene regulation analyses,